 - a.
 Major Strategy #3: Focused Growth: Strategically focus new growth into areas of San José that will enable the achievement of City goals for economic growth, fiscal sustainability and environmental stewardship and support the development of new, attractive urban neighborhoods.
 The Plan focuses significant growth, particularly to increase employment capacity, in areas surrounding the City's regional Employment Center, achieve fiscal sustainability, and to maximize the use of transit systems within the region.
 The Plan supports a significant amount of new housing growth capacity, providing near term capacity for development of approximately 50,000 new dwelling units, with the ability in future Plan Horizons to ultimately build up to a total of 120,000 additional dwelling units. - b.
-Growth Areas Policy LU-2.1: Provide significant job and housing growth capacity within strategically identified "Growth Areas" in order to maximize use of existing or planned infrastructure (including fixed transit facilities), minimize the environmental impacts of new development, provide for more efficient delivery of City services, and foster the development of more vibrant, walkable urban settings. - c.
-Efficient Use of Residential and Mixed-Use Lands Policy LU-10.4: Within identified growth areas, develop residential projects at densities sufficient to support neighborhood retail in walkable, main street type development. - Analysis for Major Strategy #3, Policies LU-2.1, and LU-10.4: The project site is located in the Diridon Station Area Plan, which is considered a growth area.
+Growth Areas Policy LU-2.1: Provide significant job and housing growth capacity within strategically identified "Growth Areas" in order to maximize use of existing or planned infrastructure (including fixed transit facilities), minimize the environmental impacts of new development, provide for more efficient delivery of City services, and foster the development of more vibrant, walkable urban settings.

+c.
+Efficient Use of Residential and Mixed-Use Lands Policy LU-10.4: Within identified growth areas, develop residential projects at densities sufficient to support neighborhood retail in walkable, main street type development.

+Analysis for Major Strategy #3, Policies LU-2.1, and LU-10.4: The project site is located in the Diridon Station Area Plan, which is considered a growth area.
 The project proposes 56 residential units on an approximately 0.41 acre site and has a density of 137 dwelling units per acre.
-The project is located within 2,000 feet of the Diridon Station and is providing 54 parking spaces. - d.
-High-Quality Living Environments Policy LU-9.6: Require residential developments to include adequate open spaces in either private or common areas to partially provide for residents' open space and recreation needs. - Analysis for LU-9.6: The project is providing approximately 5,098 square feet of private open space in the form of private balconies.
-Each residential unit will have a private balcony.
-The project is also providing approximately 2,324 square feet of common open space on the seventh floor.
-The seventh floor will include a roof terrace and a common room complete with a full-sized kitchen and seating area.
-The project site is located approximately 0.5 mile from Cahill Park, approximately 0.6 mile from O'Connor Park and approximately 0.3 mile from Del Monte Dog Park.
-The City's Residential Design guidelines state that new residential developments should provide a minimum of 60 square feet of private open space per residential unit and 100 square feet of common open space per residential unit.
-Based on 56 units, the project would need to provide 3,360 square feet of private open space and 5,600 square feet of common open space.
+The project is located within 2,000 feet of the Diridon Station and is providing 54 parking spaces.
+The San Jose Municipal Code requires 1.25 parking spaces for every one bedroom unit and 1.7 parking spaces for every two bedroom unit.
+The project is proposing parking ratios from 0.5 to 1.1, which is lower than the requirement in the San José Municipal Code, provided the approved Planned Development Rezoning allows flexibility from the San Jose Municipal Code parking requirements.
+The project is facilitating a transit-oriented and pedestrian oriented design by placing the building close to the property lines, providing a reduced parking ratio and location within close proximity to transit and within a General Plan growth area.
+Therefore, the project is consistent with the above General Plan policies.